kanaka/mal/process/guide.md

 * Add the function `read_list` to `reader.qx`.
-This function will repeatedly call `read_form` with the Reader object until it encounters a ')' token (if it reach EOF before reading a ')' then that is an error).
+This function will repeatedly call `read_form` with the Reader object until it encounters a ')' token (if it reaches EOF before reading a ')' then that is an error).
 It accumulates the results into a List type.
 If your language does not have a sequential data type that can hold mal type values you may need to implement one (in `types.qx`).
 Note